The Chinese American Historical Museum is open every 1st and 3rd Sundays of the month from 11:00 am to 4:00 pm.

 The original Ng Shing Gung was demolished in 1949.
 However, the altar, furnishings and a portion of the facade were saved and formed the core of the exhibit completed by the Chinese Historical and Cultural Project in 1991 at History Park.
 The Chinese American Historical Museum at the Ng Shing Gung houses exhibits and Home Base: A Chinatown Called Heinlenville, a video depicting the life and contributions of the Chinese Americans in the Santa Clara Valley.

-The Chinese American Historical Museum is featured in People at Work, History Park Tour, and Coming to America, The Immigration Experience School Programs.
+The Chinese American Historical Museum is featured in People at Work, History Park Tour, and Immigration: What’s Your Story?
+School Programs.